About this vegan chilaquiles recipe

 - Third, place the baked tortilla chips on a plate ( I like to use pasta bowls).

 - LASTLY, serve the sauce over the chips.
 Top with the queso fresco prepared tofu and finish with sliced avocado and chopped cilantro.
-Here are other ideas to finish the vegan chilaquiles: Mexican crema, red pickled onions, guacamole, vegan sour cashew cream
+Here are other ideas to finish the vegan chilaquiles: Mexican crema, red pickled onions, guacamole, and vegan sour cashew cream

 Equipment